About the Neustadt Festival of International Literature and Culture

 The Neustadt Festival is a literary and cultural festival that occurs annually during the fall semester on the University of Oklahoma Norman campus.

-The 2018 Neustadt Festival of International Literature & Culture, sponsored by the University of Oklahoma’s internationally renowned magazine, World Literature Today, will take place on the Norman campus this fall, October 9-11.
-The festival, which is free and open to the public, features award-winning writer Edwidge Danticat, who will receive the 2018 Neustadt International Prize for Literature that week, plus plus other visiting writers, artists, dancers, and scholars.
+The 2019 Neustadt Lit Fest, sponsored by the University of Oklahoma’s internationally renowned magazine, World Literature Today, will take place on the Norman campus this fall, October 15-17.
+The festival, which is free and open to the public, features award-winning writer Margarita Engle, who will receive the 2019 NSK Neustadt Prize for Children’s Literature that week, plus nine other visiting writers who will convene to choose the winner of the 2020 Neustadt International Prize for Literature.

 For questions about any of the events, call the WLT office at 405-325-4531 or email Terri Stubblefield at email@example.com.